John H. Davis (author): Biography

 Davis was the son of stockbroker John Ethelbert Davis and Maude Reppelin Bouvier, younger sister of John Vernou Bouvier III and, therefore, first cousin of Jacqueline Kennedy Onassis and Lee Radziwill.
 His mother and John V. Bouvier III were both children of prominent New York lawyer John Vernou Bouvier Jr.

 Davis was a 1951 graduate of Princeton University as well as Columbia University.
 While serving in the United States Navy during the 1950s he was an officer with the Sixth Fleet stationed in Naples, Italy.
 Davis said that he was required to "deal with the Mafia hoods who controlled the ports" as part of his duties as shore patrol and legal officer.
 He stated that during his time there he became interested in the history of Italy and studied the history of the Mafia.
 After the Navy, Davis studied at the Italian Institute for Historical Studies in Naples, and directed a cultural center in southern Italy.

 Author

 Davis is the author of several books about American families such as the Bouviers, the Guggenheims and the Kennedys.
+In 1988 he was interviewed for the Jack Anderson documentary American Expose: Who Killed JFK?, and also appeared in an episode of The Kwitny Report, discussing the American mafia and Kennedy's assassination.
+That same year, Davis contributed the introduction to David E. Scheim's book Contract on America: The Mafia Murder of President John F. Kennedy.

+Davis' books on the Kennedy and Bouvier families upset members of the Bouvier family of which Davis was a member.
+In 1984 he published a 900-page book The Kennedys: Dynasty and Disaster, which included coverage of unpleasant aspects of the Kennedy family history.
+His sister recalled that "after ’84, Jackie made it pretty clear she didn’t want my brother’s company", adding that "she was about family myths, and John tried very hard to write truthfully".